 (including its territories and possessions) or to or for the direct or indirect benefit of any U.S. Person (as defined in Schedule III), except pursuant to registration or an applicable exemption.
 Neither the Company nor the Funds have been or will be registered under the 1940 Act, and investors will not be entitled to the benefits of such registration.
 Any re-sales or transfers of the Shares in the U.S. or to U.S. Persons may constitute a violation of U.S. law and requires the prior written consent of the Company.
 The Company, however, reserves the right to make a private placement of its Shares to a limited number or category of U.S. Persons.
 Each U.S. Person subscribing for Shares must agree that the Company may reject accept or condition any proposed transfer, assignment or exchange of those Shares.
-Applicants for Shares will be required to declare whether they are Irish Residents.
+Applicants for Shares will be required to certify whether they are a U.S. Person or U.S. Taxpayer and will be required to declare whether they are Irish Residents.